billster45/NLP-Intuition/README.md

 What is this document for?
 ==========================

-This document describes key NLP techniques like TF-IDF VSM, LSA and word2vecin plain English with simple working examples in R code you can run and adjust yourself.
+This document describes key NLP techniques like TF-IDF VSM, LSA and word2vec in plain English with simple working examples in R code you can run and adjust yourself.
 The aim is to help you build an **intuitive** deeper understanding of NLP.
 This will help you move on to understand more complex techniques, and realise that sometimes the simple technique works well enough.
 Deeper understanding will also help you identify where techniques are weak and strong.

 The [betterexplained](https://betterexplained.com/articles/adept-method/) website, the [Feynman Technique](https://medium.com/taking-note/learning-from-the-feynman-technique-5373014ad230), and David Robinson's explanations and simple R examples for [empirical Bayesian methods](http://varianceexplained.org/r/simulation-bayes-baseball/) are all inspirations for explaining important techniques intuitively.
 In the spirit of those teachers, this document does not assume any previous Maths or Natural Language Processing (NLP) knowledge.